-Formal complaints must be made to the head teacher (unless they are about the head teacher), via the school office.
+Formal complaints must be made to the Head of School (unless they are about the Head of School), via the school office.
 This may be done in person or in writing (preferably on the Complaint Form).

-The head teacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Head of School will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-Within this response, the head teacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The head teacher can consider whether a face to face meeting is the most appropriate way of doing this.
+Within this response, the Head of School will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Head of

+School can consider whether a face-to-face meeting is the most appropriate way of doing this.

-Note: The head teacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+Note: The Head of School may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the head teacher (or investigator) will:
+During the investigation, the Head of School (or investigator) will: